 (3) If a person other than the licensee is the employer of the representative, that person must permit the representative to take any time off work, without loss of remuneration or other entitlements, that is necessary to undertake the training.

+[Clause 28 inserted by No. 13 of 2005 s.
+32.]

 29. Resignation etc. of safety and health representatives

 (1) A person ceases to be the safety and health representative for the designated work group if —